 Eligibility – Individuals

-• The applicant must meet eligibility requirements and received/applied for a heat pump rebate available from the U.S. Department of Energy under the Inflation Reduction Act of 2022 (Home Energy Rebates).
+• The applicant must meet eligibility requirements and received a heat pump rebate available through the Home Electrification and Appliance Rebate (HEAR) program.
+Visit the HEAR page for more details.
 Note that this program is still under development.
 Minnesota will align requirements for the federal and state rebate programs when possible.

 • The applicant owns the Minnesota residence where the heat pump will be installed.